 Accidental landlords are likely to have a cooker and hob already, so providing adequate cooking facilities shouldn’t be an issue.

 Beyond the items in the table above, everything else is optional for unfurnished properties.
 However, many landlords do provide some basic appliances such as fridge freezers, and useful items like curtain rails or blinds.
+Be aware that the more you supply, the more there is to go wrong and for you to replace.

 Tip 6: Decide how to let your property